apache/kvrocks-website/docs/cluster.md

 # Cluster

 Before releasing the cluster mode of Kvrocks, we usually used the pre-sharding way to scale out the capacity like sharding with Twemproxy, and used Redis Sentinel to guarantee the availability.
-Although it works well in most scenes since the capacity of Kvrocks is far larger than Redis, it’s still trivial to scale-out in-flight, so we decided to implement the cluster mode to make it easier.
+Although it works well in most scenes since the capacity of Kvrocks is far larger than Redis, it’s still hard to scale-out in-flight, so we decided to implement the cluster mode to make it easier.

 There are two main types of Redis cluster solutions in the industry: